ota-meshi/eslint-plugin-regexp/docs/rules/prefer-character-class.md

 ### `minAlternatives: integer`

 This number controls how many character alternatives have to be present for them to be merged.
-By default, there need to at least 3 alternatives.
+By default, there need to be at least 3 alternatives.

 Note that this option does not affect character alternatives where the characters overlap.
 These alternatives will always be merged to prevent excessive backtracking.